*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 One major thing that you should know is that systems that are primarily designed to take images of deep space tend not to have the highest of apertures.
 In fact you could take amazing imagery with just a 50mm scope and some great ones have been captured through the smaller lenses over the years.

-So what you want to do is expose the image you want to capture for as long as possible to gather as much light as possible, whilst being in an environment with minimal light pollution to reduce noise.
+Therefore, what you want to do is expose the image you want to capture for as long as possible to gather as much light as possible, whilst being in an environment with minimal light pollution to reduce noise.

 The fact of the matter is that noise will inevitably increase when you increase the signal but, that’s just how it is when it comes to taking the best photos.
 Image processing and the exposure of the image also plays a part in how well your picture turn out.

 Hopefully this clears up a few things.
-Anyways, let’s move onto the telescopes.
+Anyway, let’s move onto the telescopes.
 This list below is comprised of the 13 Best telescopes that I could find, in no particular order, so you have a rough idea on where you should start in your astrophotography journey.

 *there affiliate links on this post